bpoole53/mod-11-express-notes/README.md

 https://bpoole53-express-note-taker-c90d46568fe0.herokuapp.com/

 ## Description
-This is a tool that will create a professional README file
+This is an application that allows the user to take notes.

 ## Installation
 N/A

 ## Usage
-Answer prompts that will provide information to the generator which will then use that to create a README file
+The user is able to add and remove notes as needed.
+They can also click in the left sidebar to view any previous notes.

 ## Contribution Guidelines
 N/A